-What are possible side effects of Anastrozole tablets?
+What are the possible side effects of Anastrozole tablets?

 - See “What is the most important information I should know about Anastrozole tablets?”

 - increased blood cholesterol (fat in the blood).
-Your doctor may check your cholesterol while you take Anastrozole tablet therapy.
+Your doctor may do blood tests to check your cholesterol while you are taking Anastrozole tablets.

 - skin reactions.
 Stop taking Anastrozole tablets and call your doctor right away if you get any skin lesions, ulcers, or blisters.

-- swelling of the face, lips, tongue, or throat.
+- swelling of your face, lips, tongue, or throat.

 - a general feeling of not being well

-- pain on the right side of your abdomen
+- pain on the right side of your stomach-area (abdomen)

 Common side effects in women taking Anastrozole tablets include: